 2. Because God gives them to Jesus, they come to Jesus.

-3. Those who are given to Jesus and come to Jesus are omnipotently and eternally kept by Jesus.
-None is lost.
+3. Those given to Jesus are kept by Jesus.

 Verse 37: “All that the Father gives me will come to me, and whoever comes to me I will never cast out.”
 The giving and the coming are the Father’s sovereign work, and the keeping is the Son’s sovereign work.
 You will be kept.
 Verse 39: “And this is the will of him who sent me, that I should lose nothing of all that he has given me.”
 Jesus will lose no one who comes to him.
 No one.
 If the Father gives us, and therefore we come to the Son, the Son will never lose us, or reject us.
 The life we have in the Son is, as verse 40 says, “eternal life.”
 Not temporary life.
 It cannot be lost.
 We are as secure as the Father and the Son are God.